pingidentity/terraform-provider-pingone/docs/resources/application.md

 - `response_types` (Set of String) A list that specifies the code or token type returned by an authorization request.
 Options are `CODE`, `ID_TOKEN`, `TOKEN`.
 Note that `CODE` cannot be used in an authorization request with `TOKEN` or `ID_TOKEN` because PingOne does not currently support OIDC hybrid flows.
 - `support_unsigned_request_object` (Boolean) A boolean that specifies whether the request query parameter JWT is allowed to be unsigned.
 If `false` or null, an unsigned request object is not allowed.
 Defaults to `false`.
 - `target_link_uri` (String) The URI for the application.
 If specified, PingOne will redirect application users to this URI after a user is authenticated.
 In the PingOne admin console, this becomes the value of the `target_link_uri` parameter used for the Initiate Single Sign-On URL field.
 Both `http://` and `https://` URLs are permitted as well as custom mobile native schema (e.g., `org.bxretail.app://target`).

-Read-Only:

-- `client_id` (String) A string that specifies the application ID used to authenticate to the authorization server.
-- `client_secret` (String, Sensitive) A string that specifies the application secret ID used to authenticate to the authorization server.

-~> The `client_secret` cannot be rotated in this resource.
-The `pingone_application_secret` resource should be used to control rotation of the `client_secret` value.
-If using the `pingone_application_secret` resource, use of this attribute is likely to conflict with that resource.
-In this case, the `pingone_application_secret.secret` attribute should be used instead.

 <a id="nestedatt--oidc_options--certificate_based_authentication"></a>
 ### Nested Schema for `oidc_options.certificate_based_authentication`